T1M0UT/TheHornetsApplication/README.md

 ## Stage №0
 > Data parsing and the first preparation

-We converted .jpeg photos, consisting all data needed, into the .txt files.
+We converted .jpeg photos, consisting of all data needed, into the .txt files.
 Then transformed those files with raw data into the readable complete dataset.
-The final process was about transforming .txt files into .json for the next integration into the app
+The final step was transformation of .txt files into .json in order to integrate them into the app

 > sources and results can be found in [data](data)